neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Prof. Brian Avants
    :affiliation: Research Assistant Professor of Radiology, University of Pennsylvania, Philadelphia, USA
    :date: 2010-09-16
-   :tags:  lofs, practices, standartization, mentorship, dissemination, impact
+   :tags:  lofs, practices, standardization, mentorship, dissemination, impact
    :group: Research software projects

    The NeuroDebian team taught me a great deal about how to systematize software development for reliable dissemination [...]
 This speaks very highly of the deep skillset and commitment to user support represented in the NeuroDebian project, which will have high impact on the field and help standardize both the analysis and the interpretation of neuroimaging data.